suryadipnag/openstack-vim-driver/docs/supported_tosca.md

 | Create | Y         |
 | Find   | Y         |

 Using the `tosca.nodes.network.Network` type will result in a `OS::Neutron::Network` and `OS::Neutron::Subnet` being created in the target Openstack environment.
-A existing network, not created by this driver or the parent Resource Manager, by name or id.
 It also possible, when creating infrastructure, to reference existing networks instead of creating them.

 ## Create